thorin8k/runr/README.md

 The system allows for several extra parameters to allow better customization:

+- `type`: Sets the type of the runtime to execute the rom (emu || libretro).
+Optional if DEFAULT_RUNTIME is configured.
 - `rom`: Sets the path to the rom file (required)
-- `bios`: Sets the path to the bios file (optional)
+- `platform`: Specifies the platform to emulate (optional).
+System will try to identify this based on the rom path.
 - `core`: Sets the core needed to load the game.
 See bellow for more information.
 The system will try to identify this automatically
-- `type`: Sets the type of the runtime to execute the rom (emu || libretro).
-Optional if DEFAULT_RUNTIME is configured.
+- `bios`: Sets the path to the bios file (optional)

 ## Roadmap